-54 See, for example, Department of State, "U.S. Support for the Philippines in the South China Sea," press satement, November 10, 2023.
+56 See, for example, Department of State, "U.S. Support for the Philippines in the South China Sea," press satement, November 10, 2023.

-55 For a history of the origin of the FON program, see James Kraska, "An Archival History of the Creation and Early Implementation of the Freedom of Navigation Program," Chapter 10 (pages 206-237) of Myron H. Nordquist, John Norton Moore, and Ronán Long, editors, Cooperation and Engagement in the Asia-Pacific Region, Center for Oceans Law and Policy, Volume: 23, 2020 (publication date: 28 November 28, 2019).
+57 For a history of the origin of the FON program, see James Kraska, "An Archival History of the Creation and Early Implementation of the Freedom of Navigation Program," Chapter 10 (pages 206-237) of Myron H. Nordquist, John Norton Moore, and Ronán Long, editors, Cooperation and Engagement in the Asia-Pacific Region, Center for Oceans Law and Policy, Volume: 23, 2020 (publication date: 28 November 28, 2019).

-together, EEZs in the USPACOM region constitute 38 percent of the world's oceans.
-If these excessive maritime claims were left unchallenged, they could restrict the ability of the United States and other countries to conduct routine military operations or exercises in more than one-third of the world's oceans.56 excessive maritime claims that DoD challenged during the period of October 1, 2021, through September 30, 2022, to preserve the rights, freedoms, and uses of the sea and airspace guaranteed to all nations by international law.
+all nations in international law by challenging the full range of excessive maritime claims asserted by some coastal States in the region.
+The importance of these operations cannot be overstated.
+Numerous countries across the Asia-Pacific region assert excessive maritime claims that, if left unchallenged, could restrict the freedom of the seas.
+These excessive claims include, for example, improperly-drawn straight baselines, improper restrictions on the right of warships to conduct innocent passage through the territorial seas of other States, and the freedom to conduct military activities within the EEZs of other States.
+Added together, EEZs in the USPACOM region constitute 38 percent of the world's oceans.
+If these excessive maritime claims were left unchallenged, they could restrict the ability of the United States and other countries to conduct routine military operations or exercises in more than one-third of the world's oceans.
+58 excessive maritime claims that DoD challenged during the period of October 1, 2021, through September 30, 2022, to preserve the rights, freedoms, and uses of the sea and airspace guaranteed to all nations by international law.
 In sum, the United States challenged 22 excessive maritime claims of 15 claimants.
 The report cites each claimant's specific laws, regulations, and other proclamations articulating the excessive maritime claims in brackets.
-To maintain the operational security of U.S. military forces, DoD Annual FON Reports include only general geographic information on the location of operational challenges and do not specify the precise number of challenges to each excessive maritime claim.57
+To maintain the operational security of U.S. military forces, DoD Annual FON Reports include only general geographic information on the location of operational challenges and do not specify the precise number of challenges to each excessive maritime claim.59